Delta SkyMiles® Reserve American Express Card

-Among Delta’s co-branded lineup of rewards credit cards, the Delta Reserve® Credit Card from American Express is the best pick for those jetsetters spending thousands on Delta airfare each year who are looking to both upgrade their flight experiences and get more value (and higher status) from travel spending.
+Among Delta’s co-branded lineup of rewards credit cards, the Delta SkyMiles® Reserve American Express Card is the best pick for those jetsetters spending thousands on Delta airfare each year who are looking to both upgrade their flight experiences and get more value (and higher status) from travel spending.

-If you’re also a SkyMiles Loyalty Program member, which you likely are if you already frequently fly with the airline, you can earn five miles per dollar spent on Delta flights, bumping your net earnings to seven points for every dollar spent with Delta.
+If you’re also a SkyMiles Loyalty Program member, which you likely are if you already frequently fly with the airline, you can earn even more miles on your Delta purchases.

-What really makes this card’s $450 annual fee worth it, though, is its extra perks and boosts towards Delta elite status ($550 annual fee if application is received on or after 1/30/2020) see rates and fees.
+What really makes this card’s $550 annual fee worth it, though, is its extra perks and boosts towards Delta elite status.

-With the Delta Reserve, you can access the Delta Sky Club at no cost and bring up to two guests at a reduced rate of $29 per person per visit.
+With the Delta Reserve, you can access the Delta Sky Club at no cost and bring up to two guests at a reduced rate of $39 per person per visit when traveling on a Delta flight.
 You’ll also receive an annual companion certificate, eligible for a domestic First Class, Delta Comfort+ or Main Cabin round-trip ticket (not including taxes and fees) each year after your first year of card membership.

-You can earn even faster the first year with the card’s limited time welcome offer.
-Spend $5,000 in purchases within the first three months of account opening and you can earn 10,000 MQMs and 75,000 bonus miles (offer expires 10/30/2019).
+You can earn even faster the first year with the card’s welcome offer.
+Spend $3,000 in purchases within the first three months of account opening and you can earn 10,000 MQMs and 40,000 bonus miles.

 Read Bankrate’s Frequent Flyer Guide to Delta SkyMiles for a breakdown of how you can best use these bonus miles to your advantage.